- Building/Community Development

 Park Forest has a rich history as a planned community with current structures dating to the 1940s.
 While developments can last for years, new building codes and development ordinances have been introduced to help ensure the health, safety, and quality of life for our residents.

-This means some homes may have grandfathered structures or design features like out of regulation fences, building setbacks, or driveway widths, to name a few.
+This means some homes may have grandfathered structures or design features like out-of-regulation fences, building setbacks, or driveway widths, to name a few.

-If this home is going to be a “fixer-upper,” have renovations or upgrades completed, please be aware the Village’s unified development ordinance, adopted in 2018, is continually updated to meet the needs of the community.
+If this home is going to be a “fixer-upper,” and have renovations or upgrades completed, please be aware the Village’s unified development ordinance, adopted in 2018, is continually updated to meet the needs of the community.